 Flipping the Switch

-The week-long PoC demonstrated near-immediate value by enabling the rapid onboarding of applications through a simple traffic redirect from their Fastly CDN to Bot Defense SaaS.
+The week-long PoC demonstrated near-immediate value by enabling the rapid onboarding of applications through a simple traffic redirect from their Fastly CDN to API Spartan SaaS.
 Once completed, the applications were discovered and analyzed with a few clicks of a mouse.
 Findings included:

 - An ATO against the web login distributed across more than 3,500 residential proxies and was spoofing a Chrome User-Agent string represented roughly 95% of the login traffic over a period of several days.